 - Turn off the power supply for 10 minutes before cleaning the tank or maintaining the heater.

-Please donât use wet hand to install and maintain this heater, avoid from electric shock Temperature control box is not water proof, please put it above water.
-If its accidentally fall into water, Please unplug the power immediately and dry it out with blow dryer before use.
+Please don’t use a wet hand to install and maintain this heater, to avoid electric shock Temperature control box is not water proof, please put it above water.
+If it accidentally falls into the water, Please unplug the power immediately and dry it out with a blow dryer before use.

 LED display